-In general investors are too active, or they buy funds run by managers who are too active.
-'Active' is one of those bits of investment jargon that has more than one meaning and is often misunderstood as a result.
+In general, investors are also too active or they buy funds run by managers who are too active.
+Active is one of those bits of investment jargon which has more than one meaning and is often misunderstood as a result.
 Fundsmith does not intend to run a passive or index fund, far from it.
-Investment activity in the form of buying and selling shares has a frictional cost in terms of the commissions and the difference between the bid-offer spread that dealers charge.
+But investment activity in the form of buying and selling shares has a frictional cost in terms of the commissions and the difference between the bid-offer spread which dealers charge.
 The more we can minimise these costs, the better.

-This low level of activity requires the deceptively simple task of buying the right shares in the first place and holding onto them for a long time, both of which are easier said than done.
-Doing nothing takes iron discipline in the face of the fears and temptations of the markets.
-"Long ago, Sir Isaac Newton gave us three laws of motion, which were the work of genius.
+As Warren Buffett, probably the greatest contemporary investor once said: "Long ago, Sir Isaac Newton gave us three laws of motion, which were the work of genius.
 But Sir Isaac's talents didn't extend to investing: he lost a bundle in the South Sea Bubble, explaining later, 'I can calculate the movement of the stars, but not the madness of men.'
 If he had not been traumatized by this loss, Sir Isaac might well have gone on to discover the Fourth Law of Motion: For investors as a whole, returns decrease as motion increases."